Quick Start Guide

 nself logs # View logs

-nself trust status # Check trust status
+nself admin status # Check admin status

-# Database Management
+# Database Management (Interactive Menu)

 nself db run # Generate migrations from schema.dbml